OSGeoLabBp/tutorials/english/data_processing/lessons/exif.rst

 	END { printf "%s;%s%.6f;%s%.6f;%s %d:%d:%.1f\n",
 			fn, plon, lon, plat, lat, idate, ihour, imin, isec; }

-Latitute and longitude is change to degrees and a negative sign is set for longitudes to west and latitutes to south.
+Latitute and longitude is changed to degrees and a negative sign is set for longitudes to west and latitutes to south.
 The collected data printed to the standard output.